iterative/dvc.org/content/docs/command-reference/run.md

   defined as outputs every time its executed by DVC.

-- In some situations we have executed a stage and later notice that some of the existing dependencies, or output files/directories it creates, which are already in the workspace, are missing from `dvc.yaml` (`deps` and `outs` field respectively).
+- In some situations we have executed a stage and later notice that some of the existing dependencies of the stage or output files/directories it creates, which are already in the workspace, are missing from `dvc.yaml` (`deps` and `outs` field respectively).
 We can
   [add missing dependencies/outputs to an existing stage](/docs/user-guide/how-to/add-deps-or-outs-to-a-stage) without having to execute it again.